 AF sensors work on various principles.
 Some send a signal and detect it when it comes back.
 These are called active systems.
-In most of the present day DSLRs, the sensors work based on the available information.
+In most of the present-day DSLRs, the sensors work based on the available information.
 These are also called passive systems.
 One of the methods is by using phase detection.
 The light falls on the AF sensors through two different parts of the lens and passed through a complicated system of mirrors.
 The camera measures the difference in the phase of these two beams and focuses the lens to reduce the difference.
 Another method is based on the observation that the focused image has the maximum contrast in comparison to the unfocused images of the same composition.

 The AF sensors are located on the lower side of the mirror box in DSLRs and SLRs.
 The red brackets that one sees through the viewfinder are located on the upper side of the mirror box (above the focusing screen).
-The camera is made in a such a way, that the AF sensor brackets seen in the viewfinder correspond to the actual AF sensors located in the lower part.
+The camera is made in such a way, that the AF sensor brackets seen in the viewfinder correspond to the actual AF sensors located in the lower part.

 (A low contrast scene with haze – AF often fails to work in such scenes, especially if the light is low)

 The AF system fails commonly when the ambient light is low since the two light beams become very dim.
 The camera is unable to calculate the phase difference.
 This is another reason why AF is difficult with slow lenses.
 In images with low contrast, the contrast detection frequently fails.
-To overcome this, the camera manufactures have come out with the AF-assist light.
-All it does is to shine a low powered light on the subject and thereby makes the phase detection beams stronger and contrast clearer.
+To overcome this, the camera manufacturers have come out with the AF-assist light.
+All it does is to shine a low powered light on the subject and thereby make the phase-detection beams stronger and contrast clearer.
 The closer the subject to the camera, the better this light works.
 It is also quite irritating to people getting photographed.
 I keep it switched off.
 A better option is provided by the external flashes of speedlights.
-They have a red pattern which shines on the subject and helps in AF.
+They have a red pattern that shines on the subject and helps in AF.
 The AF illumination light (from the camera or from the flash) is set in such a way that the AF easily works when the central most sensor is used.

 Sometimes lenses tend to move differently than what the camera wants them to do.
 These are AF errors that creep in with time and have to be corrected.
 This is best done by the lens manufacturers themselves and if you are buying AF lenses, this reason should be sufficient enough to avoid grey market products.
 The calibration if required. is not something a user should attempt.
-Some cameras have an option to fine tune the AF within the camera body itself.
+Some cameras have an option to fine-tune the AF within the camera body itself.
 This works but I recommend avoiding it.
 Sometimes the same correction will get copied to another lens with perfect AF and thereby cause errors.
 If the calibration is off, the ideal option is to get it fixed.

 What if the subject is moving towards or away from the camera?
 This is where cameras have made really good progress.
 Now there are algorithms that work along with AF sensors.
 These are capable of predicting the movement and projected location as time passes.
 Spot on AF is now possible by these methods.
-Going a little further, the same method with continuous feedback is available even in all kind of scenarios where subject is in motion.
+Going a little further, the same method with continuous feedback is available even in all kinds of scenarios where the subject is in motion.
 Nikon calls it AF-C or continuous AF.
 Canon calls it AI-servo.